KayJay7/copier/README.md

 `copicat` is a simple automated file copying utility, meant to simplify some common file management needs.
 The project was born when trying to store dotfiles and system configuration files in a repository, changing ownership and permissions of files as needed.
 It then expanded to also be used to easily move media files between folders.

-Get it from [pypi](https://pypi.org/project/copicat/) using your favourite python package manager!
+Get it from [pypi](https://pypi.org/project/copicat/) using your favourite python package manager, no external dependencies required!
 * UV: `uv tool install copicat`
 * pip: `pip install copicat`